-You may not realize it, but GPUs are good for much more than videogames and scientific research.
-In fact, there is a good chance that your daily life is being affected by GPU computing.
+You may not realize it, but GPUs are good for more than videogames and scientific research.
+In fact, there’s a good chance your daily life is being affected by GPU computing.

 Mobile applications rely on GPUs running servers in the cloud.
 Stores use GPUs to analyze retail and web data.
 Web sites use GPUs to more accurately place ads.
 Engineers rely on them in computer-aided engineering applications.
-Accelerated computing using GPUs continues to expand at an astounding rate.
+Accelerated computing using GPUs continues to expand.

-No longer is it something that the high-performance computing (HPC) community takes sole advantage of.
-The benefits are moving mainstream.
+No longer is it something just for the high-performance computing (HPC) community.
+The benefits of CUDA are moving mainstream.

 Even with this broad and expanding interest, as I travel across the United States educating researchers and students about the benefits of GPU acceleration, I routinely get asked the question “what is CUDA?”